An enriched life is one that embraces adventure and curiosity.

 Everything starts with a spark

 For me, everything comes together in the work I do now.
-After a 20-year career as a project manager, I’m now living an even more intentional life.
-I’ve found my ikigai – my reason for being.
+After a 20-year career as a project manager in the financial and energy sector, I decided to step on the path to living my life the ikigai way.

 International and intercultural experiences have shaped my life in so many meaningful ways.
 It’s my absolute pleasure to share them with you, along with my creativity, enthusiasm and knowledge.
 Whether it’s as your expat buddy, your travel designer, or both.
 I’m all set to start you off on the right track for a memorable experience.